nick13jaremek/sql-hotel/README.md

 ### Rooms

-Rooms model the assets that the SQL-Hotel is made of.
+Rooms model the assets that the SQL-Hotel is composed of.
 A room is the main service available to any potential customer.
 An example of such an object is as follows:
 ```
 {